This post may contain affiliate links. Please read our disclosure policy.

-This easy enchilada sauce is easy to make in only 10 minutes and requires no dried chiles!
-All you need are a few staple herbs and spices in your pantry, and you’re good to go!
+This easy enchilada sauce recipe comes together in just 10 minutes and requires no dried chiles!
+All you need are a few staple herbs and spices you’ve probably already got in your pantry, and you’re good to go.

-When you’ve got a craving for some Mexican food but don’t have a jar of enchilada sauce in the pantry, this recipe will save the day!
+When you’ve got a craving for some Mexican food but don’t have a jar of enchilada sauce in the pantry, this recipe will save the day.

 Ready in only 10 minutes, this recipe is a quick and easy version of the authentic enchilada sauce my Mom taught me how to make using whole dried chiles and Mexican chocolate.

-Since posting that recipe a few years ago, I’ve realized that not everyone has easy access to those ingredients as I do.
+Since posting that recipe a few years ago, I’ve realized that not everyone has easy access to those ingredients like I do.
 So I’ve decided to create a good alternative version that tastes very similar to what I grew up eating and is made with easy-to-find ingredients that you likely already have.

 Let’s get to it!

-- Seasonings: Chili powder, onion powder, garlic powder, salt, cumin and dried oregano.
+- Seasonings: Chili powder, onion powder, garlic powder, salt, cumin, and dried oregano.

 - Broth: Chicken or vegetable broth both work.